ralna/spral/doc/Fortran/ssmfe.rst

    |              | of non-converged eigenpairs.                              |
    +--------------+-----------------------------------------------------------+

-   If the computation is terminated with the error code 2 or 3, it can be resumed with larger values of `max_iterations` and/or `mep`.
+   If the computation is terminated with the error code 2 or 3, the computation is not complete, but may be restarted with larger values of `max_iterations` and/or `mep`.
 In this case the user should set `options%user_x` to `info%left + info%right` and restart the reverse communication loop.
 An alternative option is to use one of the advanced solver procedures from :f:mod:`spral_ssmfe_expert` or :f:mod:`spral_ssmfe_core` that delegate the storage of computed eigenpairs and the termination of the computation to the user.

 ========
 Examples